This Is Not True For Software Engineers

-Depiction of software engineers are scattered upon media knowns to man.
+Depiction of software engineers is scattered upon media knowns to man.
 From movies to memes, to social media posts.
 All these pieces of information about software engineers often make a misunderstanding towards the job.
-It made rumors, hearsay, gossips, I don’t know the correct term 😂 It’s basically what a lot of people say and believe, but it is actually incorrect.
+It made rumors, hearsay, gossip… I don’t know the correct term 😂 It’s basically what a lot of people say and believe, but it is actually incorrect.
 So in this story, I would like to share what we (software engineers) are actually doing.

 1. Typing All Day